 But this year, when COVID-19 halted most scientific endeavors and closed campuses across the United States, Edwards decided to attempt his dream of cycling from the Atlantic to Pacific.
 Mapping an approximate route, south of the Great Lakes then due west, he planned to cruise along country roads and sleep at campgrounds, expecting both to be empty enough for social distancing.

-Two weeks before his departure, though, people nationwide took to the streets to protest the murder of George Floyd by a police officer, police brutality, and systemic racial injustice.
+Two weeks before his departure, though, people nationwide took to the streets to protest the killing of George Floyd by a police officer, police brutality, and systemic racial injustice.
 On the same day as Floyd’s death, May 25, a viral video of a racist encounter in Central Park involving a Black birder and white woman further fanned the flames of outrage.
 As a result of that incident, a group of Black birders and naturalists launched Black Birders Week, a social media campaign that elevates Black voices in birding and takes on racism in the outdoors.

 When Edwards learned about Black Birders Week, he created a Twitter account to participate.
 Then on June 6 he ceremoniously dipped his wheel in the sea off Massachusetts and started pedaling.
 A few days in, Edwards fixed Black Lives Matter signs to his bike and began documenting the journey on Twitter.